-Sunflower microgreens are rich in iron, containing up to 8% of a person's daily requirements.
+Sunflower microgreens are rich in iron, containing over 200% of a person’s daily requirements.

 It’s crucial for the proper functioning of hemoglobin, a protein that transports oxygen in the blood.
 It also has multiple additional functions, including maintaining healthy cells, hair, skin, and nails.